 The civil war of the 1960s and 1970s coincided with the US attack on the Cambodian countryside, devastating communities and prompting widespread poverty.
 Shortly after, a brutal genocide instigated by radical communist leader, Pol Pot, saw over a quarter of the population systematically murdered – a barbaric act where he sought to advance his political ideologies of revolution and eradicate the educated.
 More than 40 years later, the deep loss of an entire generation is still widely profound.

 Sunrise Cambodia first lent a helping hand in the early 1990s.
 It was then when fifty-year-old Geraldine Cox was adamant to help a group of displaced war orphans living in appalling conditions close to the Cambodian-Thai border.
-Pol Pot’s brutal regime had claimed the lives of their grandparents, and Geraldine refused to turn a blind eye to their need for help.
+Pol Pot’s brutal regime had claimed the lives of their parents, and Geraldine refused to turn a blind eye to their need for help.

 With very little resources, Geraldine gave everything she could to provide care for the orphans, giving them nourishing food, a safe place to call home, the opportunity for an education and the nurturing love of a mother.